Tend

 Occasionally watching the movement of the service being performed

-Or flipping through a devised magazine sitting on a coffee table
+Or flipping through a devised magazine or research materials sitting on a coffee table

 Being guided through an experience of small talk as social glue